Should I Get Back Together with Him?

 When I finally started to date Jeff, it was almost weird how everyone was so supportive saying things like, "yeah, it's about time," or "you guys are just the greatest couple."
 That was all new territory for me and it almost threw me off.
 Just make sure you're not letting a false sense of "staying strong with your man" keep you from a love story others can see too.

-I would say that for most of my relationships I was operating in legit fear.
-It was almost like as soon as a guy liked me, the goal was set before me and once he asked me out, I knew I was worth his attention.
+I would say that for most of my relationships I was operating in legit FEAR.
+It was almost as if as soon as a guy liked me, the goal was set before me.
+And once he asked me out, I knew I was worth his attention.
 When this particular guy came cruising back into my life, I had to think about each senerio and consider how I felt about it.

 To be honest, I had spent so much time acting out of fear I'm not sure I was able to recognize it.
 But what I did know was the peace of God.
 It was the same peace I felt when I decided to move from Georgia to Colorado Springs after graduating High School to go to Bible College.
 It was the same peace I had when I decided to move to Russia in the middle of winter.
 And it was the same peace I felt when I decided I didn't want to get back together with him.

 Now I am NOT saying to just simply follow your emotions.